 Using a piece of worsted white yarn, stitch small lines to create the cat’s claws.
 At the same time, sew the book onto the tips of both hands, making sure to attach it only at the tips.
 This way, when you slide a book into the sleeve, the hands will have enough room to stretch, allowing the book to fit inside.

 If you liked this crochet book sleeve free pattern, be sure to save my website for more creative and fun designs coming soon!
-In the meantime, check out some of my other patterns, and find inspiration for your next crochet project.
+In the meantime, check out my other patterns, and find inspiration for your next crochet project.
 There’s always something new to explore!

 Be sure to follow me on Instagram, TikTok, and Pinterest, for more updates, and subscribe to my YouTube channel for step-by-step crochet tutorials.